sveltejs/svelte/site/content/blog/2022-07-01-whats-new-in-svelte-july-2022.md

 **Libraries, Tools & Components**
+- [Svend3r](https://github.com/oslabs-beta/svend3r) is a plug and play D3 charting library for Svelte
 - [Svelte Hover Draw SVG](https://github.com/davipon/svelte-hover-draw-svg) is a lightweight Svelte component to draw SVG on hover
 - [Svelte French Toast](https://svelte-french-toast.com/) provides buttery smooth toast notifications that are lightweight, customizable, and beautiful by default
 - [SVooltip](https://svooltip.vercel.app/) is a basic Svelte tooltip directive, powered by Floating UI